charonn0/VT-Hash/Misc/readme.txt

 To use the program, once installed, simply right-click on any file in Windows Explorer and choose "Check Hash" from the context menu.

-Settings may be modified by running the vthash.exe program directly (i.e. without arguments.)
+Settings may be modified by running the vthash.exe program directly (i.e. without arguments) or by selecting the "Settings" item from the "Tools" menu.
 VT Hash Check can also be configured to automatically save all scan results to a directory.
 You may specify the directory and the save format in the settings window.

 4. Uninstalling
 To uninstall, either click "Remove" from the Add/Remove Programs control panel applet or execute the unins000.exe file from the program's installation directory.

-5. Bugs & Issues
-	None known ATM, but they're there.

-6. Misc Notes
+5. Misc Notes
 Virus Total is a free service provided by Google.
-Boredom Software is not affiliated with them in any way nor have they provided input or are even (likely) aware of the development of this application.
-Hence, they should not be contacted with support questions.
-They cannot help you with this application.
+Boredom Software is not affiliated with them in any way.
+Hence, they should not be contacted with support questions regarding VT Hash Check.

 VirusTotal, and this program by extension, is not substitute any antivirus software installed in a PC, as it only checks individual files on demand.
-It does not offer permanent protection for the user's system either.
+It does not offer real-time protection.

 Although the detection rate afforded by the use of multiple antivirus engines is far superior to that offered by just one product, these results DO NOT guarantee the harmlessness of a file.